CDCgov/dibbs-text-to-code/README.md

 **NOTE:** By default, pre-commit hooks are installed to run linting and formatting checks on each commit.
 These hooks will attempt to automatically fix any issues encountered.
+To force a commit without running the pre-commit hooks, use the [!NOTE]
+By default, pre-commit hooks are installed to run linting and formatting checks on each commit.
+These hooks will attempt to automatically fix any issues encountered.
 To force a commit without running the pre-commit hooks, use the following command:

 ```sh